What are the best research words and phrases to use in a paper?

 The cover letter is an essential part of the journal submission process, yet a great many researchers struggle with how to compose their cover letters to journal editors in a way that will effectively introduce their study and spur editors to read and consider their manuscript.

-This sample cover letter not only provides an exemplary model of what a strong cover letter should look like, but includes template language authors can apply directly to their own cover letters.
-By applying the formal language of the cover letter to the particular details of a particular study, the letter helps authors build a strong opening case for journals to consider their manuscript.
+This sample cover letter not only provides an exemplary model of what a strong cover letter should look like but includes template language authors can apply directly to their own cover letters.
+By applying the formal language of the cover letter to the particular details of a particular study, the letter helps authors build a strong opening case for journals to consider accepting their manuscripts for publication.

 4. Rebuttal Letter Template